 Nigerian startup Chekkit offers a consumer intelligence solution to improve customer engagement.
 The solution brings FMCG companies closer to those buying their products through personalized messaging and communication.
 Chekkit also enables FMCG companies to push product surveys and messages to consumers based on their purchase behaviors.
 Further, the solution runs automated reward campaigns and drives repeat purchases using loyalty programs.

 DRNKAR develops AR Solutions for FMCG

-Singaporean startup DRNKAR’s solution consists of AR Social Media, an AR Mobile App & AR Platform.
+Singaporean startup DRNKAR’s solutions are AR Social Media, an AR Mobile App & AR Platform.
 AR Social Media entices shoppers through ads and social media activity and redirects them to make a purchase on the website.
 The AR Mobile App offers 2D and 3D animation to display extended product details while the AR Platform enables FMCG companies to control and manage their content and product information, as well as get insights into consumer behavior.
-Overall, the startup’s solutions create memorable customer experiences and improve consumer engagement.
+Overall, the startup’s solutions enable FMCG companies to create memorable customer experiences and improve consumer engagement.

-Digitization is increasingly becoming a priority for FMCG brands as customers interact with brands across multiple online and offline channels.
-Companies get access to valuable data from multiple sources including various social media platforms, web, and mobile applications, and also engage with their customers directly.
-Integrating digital technologies not only offers an omnichannel experience to customers but also converts one-time buyers into repeat customers.
+Digital transformation in FMCG is increasingly becoming a priority for brands as customers interact with brands across multiple online and offline channels.
+Companies get access to valuable data from these sources, including various social media platforms, web, and mobile applications- driving FMCG digital trends.
+Besides, it also allows FMCG brands to better engage with their customers and convert one-time buyers into repeat customers.